 Rules covered in these resources include:

-For information on applicable compliance dates for all final swap data reporting rules, see Practice Note, Dodd-Frank Quick & Easy: Swap Data Reporting: Compliance Dates for All Final Swap Data Reporting Rules (www.practicallaw.com/5-522-2710).
+For information on applicable compliance dates for all final swap data reporting rules, see Practice Note, The Dodd-Frank Act: Practical Guide to Swap Data Reporting: Compliance Dates for All Final Swap Data Reporting Rules (www.practicallaw.com/5-522-2710).

 Swap Margin Collateral Matters under Dodd-Frank